-HSE economists point out that the estimate of the fall in real incomes is greatly underestimated.
-According to them, revenues may decrease by 8,2% in the base case and by 12,1% in the pessimistic one.
+HSE economists note that the estimate of the fall in real incomes is greatly underestimated.
+According to them, revenues may decline by 8,2% in the baseline scenario and by 12,1% in the pessimistic scenario.

 According to Alexandra Suslina, head of the fiscal policy direction of the Economic Expert Group, the forecast for GDP growth for 2020 is too optimistic.
 In her opinion, the developed document does not take into account the second wave of the crisis, the volume of possible bankruptcies and the departure into the shadows.